g-etorri/articles/README.md

 # Articles

-Hello everyone!
-This repo is exclusively for my articles.
-I want to explain everything I study, whether for work or just for fun.
+Hey everyone!
+This repo is just for my articles.
+I share things I study for work or just for fun.
 Enjoy!